deanlyoung/homebridge-awair-local/README.md

 2. Install this plugin using: `[sudo] npm install -g homebridge-awair-local`
 3. Update your configuration file.
 See the sample below.

-You'll need to request permission to use the "Local Sensors" feature by emailing: developer [at] getawair [dot] com
+You'll need to request permission to use the "Local Sensors" feature by emailing: developer [at] getawair [dot] com or filling out this Beta list form: https://forms.gle/DmRyqwSS23Wvm6zf6

 - Once the feature is enabled, visit the IP Address of your device (found in your router settings).
 From this page, you can find 2 endpoints:
 - `http://X.Y.Z.W/air-data/latest` (every time you refresh this page, the latest sensor values that are available will be presented)